 1. You’re selling instead of informing

 A director of data governance once had an extremely negative reaction when I suggested white papers as a source of information.
-While the majority of white papers he’d come across had looked liked they’d be useful, they just turned out to be blatant promotions of a product or service.
-Now, he pretty much saw white papers as useless.
+He said that none of the white papers he’d read had been useful, even when their titles promised educational content.
+They’d just been promoting a product or service.
+Now, he saw all white papers as useless.

 Note: The good news is that director is still in the minority.
-DemandGen Report’s 2019 Content Preferences Survey found that 56% of respondents saw white papers as valuable resources for the early stage of the buying journey.
-But it was a reminder that content marketing misdeeds can cause real problems for the rest of us.
+DemandGen Report’s 2019 Content Preferences Survey found that 56% of respondents saw white papers as valuable resources for the early stage of the buyer’s journey.
+But it’s a reminder that content marketing misdeeds can cause real problems for the rest of us.

-One way around these types of content marketing mistakes (i.e., focusing on your product/service instead of educating your audience) is pointing out the benefits of your type of product or service.
-For example, if your offering automates a task or process, describe in general terms, how that type of automation facilitates work flow.
+One way around this content marketing mistake is pointing out the benefits of your type of product or service.
+For example, if your offering automates a task or process, describe (in general terms) how that type of automation facilitates work flow.
 You could also include a link to content that explicitly discusses how your particular product accomplishes the task.

 2. You don’t have a content plan/strategy

 According to the Content Marketing Institute and MarketingProfs, 25% of B2B marketers don’t have a content strategy.
 If you haven’t created a plan, your content efforts are much more likely to be haphazard.
 That’s because you’ll have only a vague idea of what you’re trying to achieve.
 And that makes it hard to know what works, what needs tweaking, or even what you should be creating.

 So, write down your strategy.
 You’ve probably heard that writing down goals makes it more likely that you’ll achieve them.
 That principle holds true for your content marketing; documenting it will give you clarity, focus, and (hopefully) motivation.
 If you haven’t done this, the Content Marketing Institute can walk you through the process with their “A Simple Approach to Document Your Content Marketing Strategy” blog post.